Lag BaOmer: Bonfires

-The most well-known custom of Lag BaOmer is the lighting of bonfires.
-The custom may originate in symbolizing the "spiritual light" brought in to the world by Simeon ben Yochai.
-Some have speculated a connection between the bonfires of Lag BaOmer and the festivals of May Day and Beltane which are celebrated by some European cultures around halfway between the spring equinox and summer solstice on 1 May, and are also celebrated through large bonfires.
-In Germany it is also not uncommon to see rural men go out in the woods to shoot arrows at demons on May Day, similar to how the bow and arrow is used on Lag BaOmer.
+The most widespread custom of Lag BaOmer is the lighting of bonfires, a practice that some Israelis object to because they say that the fires burning until late at the night increase air pollution.
+One explanation is that bonfires symbolize the "spiritual light" brought into the world by Simeon ben Yochai.
+Some draw a connection between the bonfires of Lag BaOmer and the festivals of May Day and Beltane celebrated in some European countries between the spring equinox and summer solstice on 1 May.
+In Germany, men go out in the woods to shoot arrows at demons on May Day, similar to how the bow and arrow is used on Lag BaOmer.

 Throughout the world celebrants gather on the night and during the day of Lag BaOmer to light fires.
 A large celebration is held at the Tomb of Rabbi Shimon bar Yochai and his son Rabbi Eleazar in Meron, where hundreds of thousands usually celebrate with bonfires, torches, song, dancing and feasting.
 In 1983, Rabbi Levi Yitzchak Horowitz of Boston reinstated a century-old tradition among his Hasidim to light a bonfire at the grave of Rabbi Akiva in Tiberias on Lag BaOmer night.
 The tradition had been abandoned due to attacks on participants.
 After the bonfire, the Rebbe delivered a dvar Torah, gave blessings, and distributed shirayim.
 Later that same night, the Rebbe cut the hair of three-year-old boys for their Upsherin.

 For many years, New York based Rabbi Aaron Teitelbaum of Satmar discouraged bonfires, saying it was not the custom to light them outside of the Land of Israel.
 However, when his father Rabbi Moses Teitelbaum instructed him to organize a large bonfire in the Satmar enclave of Kiryas Joel tens of thousands turned up.

-Zionist

-For Zionists (see section below), the bonfires are said to represent the signal fires that the Bar Kokhba rebels lit on the mountaintops to relay messages, or are in remembrance of the Bar Kokhba revolt against the Romans, who had forbidden the kindling of fires that signalled the start of Jewish holidays.
+The bonfires are said to represent the signal fires that the Bar Kokhba rebels lit on the mountaintops to relay messages, or are in remembrance of the Bar Kokhba revolt against the Romans, who had forbidden the kindling of fires that signalled the start of Jewish holidays.

+Due to incidents involving teenagers who threw live animals in lag ba'omer bonfires, a group of Israelis with initiative took to patrolling the bonfires to prevent this cruel misbehavior.

 Bows and arrows

-Religious

-Historically, children across Israel used to go out and play with bows and arrows, reflecting the Midrashic statement that the rainbow (the sign of God's promise to never again destroy the earth with a flood; Genesis 9:11–13) was not seen during Bar Yochai's lifetime, as his merit protected the world.
+A custom of playing with bows and arrows developed from a Midrash about the rainbow, according to which no rainbows were seen during Bar Yochai's lifetime, as his merit protected the world.